Pomona College: South Campus

 The Stanley Academic Quadrangle is home to many of Pomona's humanities departments.

 South Campus consists of mostly first-year and second-year housing and academic buildings for the social sciences, arts, and humanities.

 A row of four residence halls is south of Bonita Avenue, with Frank Dining Hall at the eastern end.
 Sumner Hall, the home of admissions and several other administrative departments, is to the north of the dormitories.
 Oldenborg Center, a foreign-language housing option that includes a foreign-language dining hall, is across from Sumner.

 Marston Quadrangle forms the center of Pomona's campus.

 South Campus has several arts buildings and performance venues.
 Bridges Auditorium ("Big Bridges") is used for concerts and speakers and has a capacity of 2,500.
 Bridges Hall of Music ("Little Bridges") is a concert hall with seating for 550.
 On the western edge of campus is the Benton Museum of Art, which has a collection of approximately including Italian Renaissance panel paintings, indigenous American art and artifacts, and American and European prints, drawings, and photographs.
 The Seaver Theatre Complex has a 335-seat thrust stage theater and 125-seat black box theater, among other facilities.
 The Studio Art Hall garnered national recognition for its steel-frame design when it was completed in 2014.

 Pomona's main social science and humanities buildings are located west of College Avenue.
 They include the Carnegie Building, a neoclassical structure built in 1908 as a Carnegie library.
-Several historic Victorian houses line the southern portion of the avenue, including the Queen Anne–style Helen Goodwin Renwick House, which was listed on the National Register of Historic Places in 2016.
+Several historic Victorian houses line the southern portion of the avenue, including the Helen Goodwin Renwick House, which was listed on the National Register of Historic Places in 2016.